 Some learners prefer a campus filled with others who are the same age, while some prefer a diverse age range of students.
 What do you prefer?

-Traditionally, undergraduate students range in age from 18 to 22.
+The traditional student is between the ages of 18-21.
 However, this institution appears to attract a majority of older students.
-At AOMA Graduate School of Integrative Medicine, 0.0% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank AOMA Graduate School of Integrative Medicine #1,001 in the nation for student age diversity.
+At AOMA Graduate School of Integrative Medicine, 0.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank AOMA Graduate School of Integrative Medicine #1,782 in the nation for student age diversity.

 AOMA Graduate School of Integrative Medicine Age Diversity Chart